Philip Hornik has practiced immigration law in Oregon since 1977. Since that time, he has focused on all aspects of Immigration law.

-Philip has been designated an Oregon Super Lawyer from 2012 to the present.
+Philip has been designated an Oregon Super Lawyer from 2012 to 2021.
 He is the 2006 recipient of the Oregon chapter of the American Immigration Lawyers Association Gerald H.Robinson Excellence in Immigration Advocacy Award.

 - U.S. District Court for Oregon

 - U.S. Court of Appeals Ninth Circuit